polubis/Design-Architectural-patterns/README.md

 ##### Bucket feature

 > BAD - only one formatter allowed - if we would like to change formatter behaviour we need to open this file and add changes.
-Also this can break all current `Bucket` base features because we need this change only in once place
+Also this can break all current `Bucket` base features because we need this change only in once place.
 ```ts
 interface Item {
     id: number;